radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/portal-user-4.png)

-Simply click **Yes** and an email is sent to the application owner to request access to this application.
+Click **Yes** and an email is sent to the application owner to request access to this application.
 When the owner grants you the access you receive a confirmation email, and then you can access this application (as long as you comply the other security levels).

 ![](media/portal-user-5.png)